MadhukarMoogala/Ellipsejig/readme.md

-# MultiTargeting AutoCAD .NET Plugin to NET 4.8 and NET 8.0
+# Multi-targeting AutoCAD .NET Plugin for .NET 4.8 and .NET 8.0

 This application implements a command called `ellipsejig`.
 It will help you create an ellipse from scratch by doing a jig.
 The user is first asked to